harrystech/arthur-redshift-etl/README.md

 * Create a pull request for your new branch.

-* Draft the release notes under [Releases](https://github.com/harrystech/harrys-redshift-etl/releases).
-    * It might be easier to keep updating the description as you go modifying PRs as per the next step.
-    * Stick to semantic versioning and set the release version, e.g. `v0.22.0`

 * Go through pull requests that are ready for release and change their base branch to your release branch (in our example, `v0_22_0`).
     * Make sure the PR message contains the Issue number or the Jira story (like DW-99).
-    * Add the changes from the story work into the draft of the release notes.
+    * Add the changes from the story work into comments of the PR.
     * Then merge the ready PRs into your release candidate.

 * Test then merge the PR with your release candidate into master.

+* Create a release under [Releases](https://github.com/harrystech/harrys-redshift-etl/releases).
+    * Create a new release and set the release version, e.g. `v0.22.0`.
+    * Copy the comments from the PR where you collected all the changes into the release notes.
+    * Save the release which will add the tag of the release.

 * Ship the new version using `setup_env.sh`.